-- Use paper sparingly before putting it in the recycling bags. - Food waste will be recycled using the food waste bins situated within the school Kitchen and Lunch hall. - Use email to communicate as opposed to paper whenever possible to minimise ink and paper usage. - Recycle items such as paper, cardboard and ink cartridges. - In line with the Scottish Autism procurement policies and procedures, the school strives to become a model of sustainable procurement, using goods made from recycled materials and services from local sources where possible.
+- Use paper sparingly before putting it in the recycling bags. - Staff and pupils are encouraged to use re-usable drinking cups and avoid single use disposable cups. - Food waste will be recycled using the food waste bins situated within the school Kitchen and Lunch hall. - Use email to communicate as opposed to paper whenever possible to minimise ink and paper usage. - Recycle items such as paper, cardboard and ink cartridges. - In line with the Scottish Autism procurement policies and procedures, the school strives to become a model of sustainable procurement, using goods made from recycled materials and services from local sources where possible.